GustavoKatel/tasks.nvim/doc/conditions.md

 ## conditions.has_module()

-Returns `true` or `false` based on the existence of the specified lua module.
+Returns valid or not based on the existence of the specified lua module.

 Example: